 7. Product disclosure and charges

 The regulatory requirements for life contracts sold to individuals include prescribed pre-contractual information about products, features, charges and in most cases a right to cancel the contract within 30 days of inception.
-From January 2013 it will no longer be possible for life insurers to pay commission in connection with advised sales of investment (i.e. qualifying insurance) contracts sold to retail customers (broadly consumers and small to medium sized businesses).
+Since January 2013 it is no longer be possible for life insurers to pay commission in connection with advised sales of investment (i.e. qualifying insurance) contracts sold to retail customers (broadly consumers and small to medium-sized businesses).

 8. The life or non-life divide

 Direct insurers are only normally authorised to carry on life or non-life business.
 Companies who for historic reasons are authorised to carry on both life and non-life business are required by the prudential rules (INSPRU 1.5) to segregate those businesses.
 The rules in INSPRU 1.5 also require firms to operate as if their linked business were ring fenced.
 This means that firms need to be careful when dealing with long term or linked assets to ensure that they are not made available to other policyholders or to cover other liabilities.